Less is different: why sparse networks with inhibition differ from complete graphs: Abstract

 \section{Abstract}

 In neuronal systems, inhibition contributes to stabilizing dynamics and regulating pattern formation.
 Through developing mean field theories of neuronal models, using complete graph networks, inhibition is commonly viewed as one ``control parameter'' of the system, promoting an absorbing phase transition.
-Here, we show that for sparse networks, inhibition weight is not a control parameter of the transition.
-We present analytical and simulation results using stochastic integrate-and-fire neurons.
-We also give a simple explanation about why the inhibition role depends on topology, even when the topology has dimensionality greater than the critical one.
-Thus, the generality of neuronal systems mean-field results presented in the literature should be reanalyzed with care.
+Here, we show that for low connectivity sparse networks, inhibition weight is not a control parameter of the transition.
+We present analytical and simulation results using generic stochastic integrate-and-fire neurons that, under specific restrictions, become other simpler stochastic neuron models common in literature, which allow us to show that our results are valid for those models as well.
+We also give a simple explanation about why the inhibition role depends on topology, even when the topology has a dimensionality greater than the critical one.
+The absorbing transition independence of the inhibitory weight may be an important feature of a sparse network, as it will allow the network to maintain a near-critical regime, self-tuning average excitation, but at the same time, have the freedom to adjust inhibitory weights for computation, learning, and memory, exploiting the benefits of criticality.

 \keywords{ excitable media, inhibition, absorbing state, sparse networks}